retog/sling-stanbol/README.md

-# Sling Stanbol
+# Sling-Stanbol

-An Apache Sling launcher comtaining Apache Stanbol and a servlet offering a front-end to the Enhancer to the enhancer servlices
+An Apache Sling launcher containing Apache Stanbol and a servlet offering a front-end to the Enhancer to the enhancer services

 ## Compiling

+Sling-Stanbol is compiled using maven version 3 or higher.
+You can download maven from <http://maven.apache.org/download.html>.

-sling-stanbol is compiled using maven.
-Currently sevveral dependencies are not yet available in the maven central repository.
-So you probably need to install the locally fisrt
+As several dependencies are not yet available in the maven central repository, we first compile these dependencies locally.

 ### Annotate.js